Last updated on July 11, 2022

 Ten year later there was the Stadtbahn, also an elevated railroad crossing the city center.
 This is the railway you are likely to use when visiting the city today, and it uses Zoo, Hauptbahnhof, Friedrichstraße and Alexanderplatz stations.
 It opened in 1882, and connected the Frankfurter Bahnhof (which was turned from a terminus into a through station and renamed the Schlesischer Bahnhof) to Charlottenburg, and went straight through the heart of the city before meeting up with the Ringbahn.

 However, it did not connect the other termini with the exception of the Lehrter Bahnhof, where a Stadtbahnhof was built on top of the existing lines entering the station.

 It is here that Berlin Hauptbahnhof now sits, on the site of the old Lehrter Stadtbahnhof and Lehrter Bahnhof.
 Anyone arriving or departing from the top platforms of the station will have noticed how cramped it still is, since it still has to deal with the restrictions of a 19th-century system – and an extension of capacity is impossible in such a densely packed city.
 However, it also uses a north-south tunnel (begun in the 1930s but only completed recently) in the basement.
 Reserve a good ten minutes to get from one to the other, though.
 Yes, it is still clumsy, but a heckuvalot better than having to fight your way through a city to get from one station to the next.

 What remains today is not much.
 The Potsdamer, Küstriner and Görlitzer Bahnhof have almost entirely disappeared.
 The Schlesisches Bahnhof is now Berlin Ostbahnhof, having gone through two renovations and three re-namings since the war.
-The Hamburger Bahnhof, already out of service well before 1900 and turned into a transport museum, today is an art museum and has survived its ordeals pretty well; its hall offers the best impression of a 19th-century terminus hall despite its small size.
+The Hamburger Bahnhof, already out of service well before 1900 and turned into a transport museum, today is an art museum and has survived its ordeals relatively well.
 The Stettiner has disappeared save for the Vorortbahnhof (suburb station) that had already become redundant before the bombs fell and survived as an entertainment venue.